apify/apify-docs/sources/academy/glossary/concepts/dynamic_pages.md

 ![Image](https://blog.apify.com/content/images/2022/02/dynamicLoading-1--1--2.gif)

 Here, it's very clear that new content is being generated.
-As we scroll down the Twitter feed, we can see the scroll bar jumping back up, signifying that more elements have been created using Javascript.
+As we scroll down the Twitter feed, we can see the scroll bar jumping back up, signifying that more elements have been created using JavaScript.

 Other times, it's less obvious though.
 Content can appear to be static (non-dynamic) when it is not, or even sometimes the other way around.